Use of Tourniquets - 2017 Updates

 Releasing the Tourniquet

+Releasing the tourniquet once the casualty has been stabilised will, theoretically, avoid or limit the complications of prolonged use of a tourniquet, listed above.
 Alternatively, after a period of time of reduced arterial flow from tourniquet use, clotting may have occurred sufficiently, allowing simpler methods of haemorrhage control to be effective

 The tourniquet should remain in place if (10):

 The transit time to definitive care is less than one hour.

 The casualty has other life threatening injuries.

 The casualty has unstable vital signs.

 Before release of the tourniquet secure wound packing / haemostatic and application of direct pressure.

 If careful release of the tourniquet then results in a return of uncontrollable external haemorrhage, the tourniquet should be replaced and not removed until the patient is in the operating theatre.